 Sunday, July 23 | 3:00pm | St. Mary's Episcopal Church, KCMO

 You’ve certainly heard of social media influencers, people who sway opinions based on their reputations and expertise on different topics.
 But what about musical influencers?
 Certainly, Wolfgang Amadeus Mozart would rank as one, taking genres meant as disposable entertainment and turning them into concert-worthy works others would emulate like in his Divertimento in B flat major, K. 439b, No. 1.
-For many years Mozart’s contemporary Joseph Bologne, Chevalier de Saint-Georges, was forgotten, but in the past few years, he has regained his rightful place and young composers are learning from his exquisite pieces like his String Quartet No. 5.
+For many years Mozart’s contemporary Joseph Bologne, Chevalier de Saint-Georges, was forgotten, but in the past few years, he has regained his rightful place and young composers are learning from his exquisite pieces like his String Quartet opus 1 no. 6 in D major.
 Franz Schubert’s vocal writing has inspired generations of composers, but even his own instrumental writing was shaped by those songs.
 His Piano Quintet in A major, D. 667 is subtitled the “Trout” because it uses a Schubert melody of the same name which in turn became the basis of the second movement of Ellen Taaffe Zwilich’s Quintet which she called “The Moody Trout.”
 Karol Beffa’s Blow Up brings the influence of the movies, jazz, and popular music into the concert hall.
 Finally, perhaps no composer is more of an influencer than J.S.
 Bach, and his Well-Tempered Clavier was passed around and studied by composers even when his other pieces were forgotten.
 You’ll hear those keyboard works anew in an arrangement of his Prelude in D Major from the Well-Tempered Clavier, Book II, BWV 873 for flute, clarinet, and bassoon.

 Week Four: Angels and Demons